 To give you a little background on this book, I am including an interview with the author about the book.
 You will see why I love it so much.
 It is sure to be a classic like Stellaluna and Owl Moon.

-To download the freebie for this book, you can click the image below.
+To download the freebie for this book, sign up below to join my email list.

 Would you like to come back to this post later?
 Feel free to pin the image below.